Wayland (band): History

 The band adopted the catchphrase "always on tour" performing over 250 shows per year and releasing radio singles Reno and Get A Little.
 "Get a Little", peaked at number six on the iTunes rock chart in 2014.
 This success warranted the band's spots on festivals and bike rallys.
 Their attendance grew and their radio relationships organically took a positive turn.

 They became known for their acoustic performances on day time radio and their work ethic.

 In 2016 the band was still touring while writing a record with Justin Rimer working at Crosstrax studio in Memphis.
 When the record was in its final stages, drummer Tyler Coburn exited the band in January 2017 and Nigel Dupree came in to re-record drums on the finished record.
 The record was mixed by Jeff Tomei in Atlanta before being released.

 In September 2017, Rinse and Repeat was released under Thermal Entertainment under the management of Jesse Dupree and Mark Abramson (Roadrunner Records/ New Century Media.)
 The first single from this album, "Through the Fire" peaked in the Top 40 on the Billboard charts along with follow up single "Ghost" cowritten with Brent Smith and Zach Myers from Shinedown.

 In June 2018 Wayland signed to Fearlyss Entertainment for full-time management and parts ways with Thermal Entertainment and Mighty Loud Ent.

 In 2018, bass player Dean Pizzazz exited the band.
 Two year front of house sound engineer and close friend Dallas Hall took over on bass.

 In 2018, the band began writing songs for their next record with Emmy award-winning songwriter Jacob Bunton, Cody Hansen and Marshal Dutton from Hinder, Keith Neilson of Buckcherry, and Bsamz of Bad Wolves.

 The band beat out 4100 bands to win a coveted spot on the Kiss Kruise in 2018 and the Bon Jovi Cruise in 2019 with Sixthman.

-The band is currently releasing new music independently writing, recording, and developing themselves in Nashville, Tennessee in between tour dates.
+On January 23rd, 2026, Wayland announced that they are setting the band down indefinitely, effectively breaking up after years of touring and releasing music.